dotaheor/unify-Go-builtin-and-custom-generics/contracts.md

-This contract propsoal is the planned part of [the generic design](README.md).
+This contract propsoal is the planned missing part of [the generic design](README.md).

-There are two kinds of ways to describe a constraint:
-1. use constraint expressions.
-1. through contract calls.

-## The `assure` keyword

-Each `assure` line describe a constraint (see following section for examples).

-_(Other candidates to replace the `assure` keyword: `require`, `must`, etc.)_
+This proposal suggests using some familar expressions used in daily Go programming to constraint generic (type and const, etc) parameters.

 ## Properties

 `type` properties:
 * `T.kind`, means the kind of the type represented by `T`.
 * `T.value`, means an unspecified value of the type represented by `T`.
-* `T.name`, `""` for `T` represents neither a defined type or a type alias.
-* `T.defined`, whether or not the type represetned by `T` represents a defined type.
-   Note: `T.name != "" && !T.defined` is `true` means `T` is a type alias.
+* `T.name`, means the name of the type represented by `T`. `""` for unnamed types.
 * `T.comparable`, whether or not the type represetned by `T` represents a comparable type.
+* `T.embeddable`, whether or not ~~the type represetned by~~ `T` is embeddable.
 * `T.signed`: whether or not the type represetned by `T` is a signed numeric type.
-   (There must be an aforementioned contract constraints `T` to represent an integer or floating-point type to use this property.)
+   (There must be an aforementioned contract constrainting `T` to represent an integer or floating-point type to use this property.)
-* `T.underlying`: the underlying type of the type represetned by `T`.
 * `T.base`: the base type of the pointer type represetned by `T`.
-   (There must be an aforementioned contract constraints `T` to represent a pointer type).
+   (There must be an aforementioned contract constrainting `T` to represent a pointer type).
 * `T.key`: the key type of the map type represetned by `T`.
-   (There must be an aforementioned contract constraints `T` to represent a map type).
+   (There must be an aforementioned contract constrainting `T` to represent a map type).
 * `T.element`: the element type of the type represetned by `T`.
-   (There must be an aforementioned contract constraints `T` to represent an array, slice, map, or channel type to use this property.)
+   (There must be an aforementioned contract constrainting `T` to represent an array, slice, map, or channel type to use this property.)
+* `T.length`: the length of the array type represetned by `T`.
+   (There must be an aforementioned contract constrainting `T` to represent an array type).
 * `T.receivable`: whether or not the type represetned by `T` represents a receivable channel type.
-   (There must be an aforementioned contract constraints `T` to represent a channel type).
+   (There must be an aforementioned contract constrainting `T` to represent a channel type).
 * `T.sendable`: whether or not the type represetned by `T` represents a sendable channel type.
-   (There must be an aforementioned contract constraints `T` to represent a channel type).
+   (There must be an aforementioned contract constrainting `T` to represent a channel type).
 * `T.methsets`: the method set of the type represetned by `T`.
 * `T.fields`: the field set of the type represetned by `T`.
-   (There must be an aforementioned contract constraints `T` to represent a struct type).
+   (There must be an aforementioned contract constrainting `T` to represent a struct type).
 * `T.selectors`: the selector set (both methods and fields) of the type represetned by `T`.
 * `T.variadic`: whether or not the type represetned by `T` represents a variadic function type.
-   (There must be an aforementioned contract constraints `T` to represent a function type).
+   (There must be an aforementioned contract constrainting `T` to represent a function type).
 * `T.inputs.count`: the number of parameters of the function type represetned by `T`.
-   (There must be an aforementioned contract constraints `T` to represent a function type).
+   (There must be an aforementioned contract constrainting `T` to represent a function type).
 * `T.inputs.0`: the first parameter type of the function type represetned by `T`.
-   (There must be an aforementioned contract constraints `T` to represent a function type).
+   (There must be an aforementioned contract constrainting `T` to represent a function type).
 * `T.outputs.count`: the number of results of the function type represetned by `T`.
-   (There must be an aforementioned contract constraints `T` to represent a function type).
+   (There must be an aforementioned contract constrainting `T` to represent a function type).
 * `T.outputs.0`: the first result type of the function type represetned by `T`.
-   (There must be an aforementioned contract constraints `T` to represent a function type).
+   (There must be an aforementioned contract constrainting `T` to represent a function type).
-* `T.length`: the length of the array type represetned by `T`.
-   (There must be an aforementioned contract constraints `T` to represent an array type).

-`const` properties:
+`const` properties (the offical contract draft 2 doesn't support `const` generic parameters now, but the proeperties are shown here anyway):
 * `C.name`: the name of the constant represented by `C` is signed.
 * `C.typed`: whether or not the constant represented by `C` is typed.
    (Maybe, it is good to require all generic constants must be typed.)